bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getSnippet"></a>
 # **getSnippet**
-> BimSnippet getSnippet(topicsPk, projectsPk, id, )
+> BimSnippet getSnippet(id, projectsPk, topicsPk, )